GussyFinkNottle/amen-calculator/README.md

 algebraic equations.
 Crucially, we can examine the reduction sequences, and assess expressions for \zeta-equality.

+The program is best run from ghci, as in

+>  $ ghci amen-calulator/arithmetic-code.lhs

-The program is best run from ghci.
-The most useful function is called "test" that takes an expression as argument, and prints a representation of the first reduction sequence in a certain order.
-The expression to be tested is assembled in a certain syntax represented in haskell: binary operators `:+:, :*:, :^:, :!:` and unary constants `V"+", V"*", V"^", V"0"`, and variables; ghci is useful for building expressions making use of let-expressions.
+The most useful function is called `test`.
+It takes an expression as argument, and prints a representation of its first reduction sequence in a certain order.
+The expression to be tested can be assembled in the syntax:

+* binary infix operators `:+:, :*:, :^:, :!:`,

+* unary constants `V"+", V"*", V"^", V"0"`, and

+* variables `va, vb, ...`, given by alphabetical strings.

+In ghci one can build up expressions making use of let-expressions.
 A rudimentary parser from strings is also available.
+Something like

+>   let (e,res):_ = prun expression (tokens "eg ^ eggs")
+>   in test $ va :^: blog "eg" e

+should either

+* complain of a parse error, or

+* construct the indicated expression (using Boehm's logarithm inbuilt as `blog`) and show its first reduction sequence.

-Various  combinators are defined, for example the standard combinator-sets IBCKW and SKI (also combinatorially complete).
-But there are also pairing combinators and their projections, combinators related to currying, permutation of arguments, fixed points, the continuation monad, and lots more.
+Various  combinators are defined, for example the standard combinator-sets **IBCKW** and **SKI** (also combinatorially complete).
+But there are also combinators for pairing, currying, and projection, combinators related to currying, permutation of arguments, fixed points, the continuation monad, and lots more.
 You have to browse the the code to find these.